canonical-web-and-design/tutorials.ubuntu.com/tutorials/lxd/use-cuda-within-lxd/use-cuda-within-lxd.md

 ### Remove Nouveau drivers
 Duration: 3:00

-The *nouveau* driver, installed by default when you elect not to add Nvidia's proprietary drivers, may refuse to remove themselves.
+The *nouveau* driver, installed by default when you elect not to add Nvidia's proprietary drivers, may refuse to remove itself.
 You can check with the following command:

 ```bash
 lsmod | grep nouveau